sedostheatre/sedos.co.uk/input/shows/2022-american-idiot.md

   and plays, runs at the Bridewell Theatre from 4-14 May 2022.
 The show is an energy-fuelled rock musical based on the Grammy Award-winning album
 ---
 **The two-time Tony Award-winning hit musical *Green Day's American Idiot*, based on the Grammy Award-winning multi-platinum album, boldly takes the American musical where it's never gone before.
-This high-octane show includes every song from Green Day's album *American Idiot*, as well as several songs from follow-up release, *21st Century Breakdown*.**
+This high-octane show includes every song from Green Day's album *American Idiot*, as well as several songs from the follow-up release, *21st Century Breakdown*.**

 American Idiot tells the story of three men struggling to find meaning after the events of 9/11 through the award winning songs of Green Day.
 When the three disgruntled men flee the constraints of their hometown for the thrills of city life, their paths quickly diverge when Tunny enters the army, Will is called back home to his family, and Johnny falls in love.